PodcastsMusicThe Backstage Pass: Song Stories

 About The Backstage Pass: Song Stories

 The Backstage Pass – The Story Behind the Songs takes you behind the music to uncover the story behind the greatest pop rock hits.
 From bands of the 80s to today’s hits, this podcast explores the rich history of rock music, diving into the songwriting insights, recording techniques, and backstage stories that shaped legendary indie bands, solo artists, and synth artists.
 Each episode reveals the memorable anecdotes and musical techniques behind iconic tunes that defined generations.
 From the raw energy of punk style and indie hits to the polished sounds of synth pop, we explore how these songs came to life.
 Expect deep dives into guitar solos, synthesizers, and vocal techniques, uncovering the creative process behind unique songs and exclusive songs that shaped rock history.
 Featuring studio techniques, guitar tricks, and the musical landscape of artists like Robbie Williams, David Bowie, U2, Queen, and Coldplay, this podcast brings the backstage pass to the stories behind songs.
 Whether you’re a lifelong fan or just discovering the indie voices and top 5 songs that defined rock, this is your ultimate guide to the song stories that shaped music history.
-Hosted by Ausha.
+Hosted on Ausha.
 See ausha.co/privacy-policy for more information.

 Podcast website